alexcrichton/rfcs/text/0000-macros-1.1.md

   run.
 It's currently understood that *only* custom derive is needed to move crates like serde and diesel onto stable Rust.

+* Instead of having a global namespace of `#[derive]` modes which `rustc-macro` crates append to, we could at least require something along the lines of `#[derive(serde_macros::Deserialize)]`.
+This is unfortunately, however, still disconnected from what name resolution will actually be eventually and also deviates from what you actually may want, `#[derive(serde::Deserialize)]`, for example.

 # Unresolved questions
 [unresolved]: #unresolved-questions